Blue Ribbon College Basketball Yearbook impacts the college season from start to finish.

 Wallace went on to become general manager of the Boston Celtics and later the Memphis Grizzlies.

 After Lundari left, Dortch took over as editor and publisher, dual roles he still holds today.
-Already established as “the Bible” of college basketball in Wallace’s tenure, Blue Ribbon under Dortch’s direction has, though the years, made subtle improvements in content and design.
+Already established as “the Bible” of college basketball in Wallace’s tenure, Blue Ribbon under Dortch’s direction has, through the years, made subtle improvements in content and design.
 Today the book features all 351 NCAA Division I schools and has been expanded from its original 220 pages to 400.